Kira Adkins

 As a student at the University of Wisconsin–Madison, I live and learn on Ho-Chunk land, the ancestral home of the Ho-Chunk Nation.
 I recognize the ongoing presence of Indigenous peoples here and honor the long-standing stewardship they have provided to this land.
 Additionally, as someone who hopes to pursue a career in environmental law, I understand that protecting the environment cannot be separated from respecting Indigenous sovereignty and learning from Indigenous knowledge.
 Indigenous communities have cared for the land since time immemorial, and their stewardship offers important strategies and knowledge that can be applied to many environmental issues.
 This class has provided many learning opportunities about Indigenous values - the 4 R's for example (Responsibility, Respect, Relationality and Reciprocity), and these can be used to implement environmental protection strategies that are equitable and just.

 As I continue on my career path towards becoming a lawyer, I will bring with me the lessons I've learned in this class and I hope to learn more lessons from Indigenous people in the future.
 Bringing these lessons and values with me is incredibly important as I am committed to listening, supporting sovereignty, and applying these lessons and values in my future work.
-I am thankful that I have had the past semester (and Fall 2025 semester!) to work on this project, to learn more about Oneida law & culture, and to gain knowledge and lessons that will stick with me.
+I am thankful that I have had the past two semesters to work on this project, to learn more about Native law & culture, and to gain knowledge and lessons that will stick with me.

 Diana Bonilla